+Advance lump sums are generally subject to income tax and/or corporation and trade tax.
 The advance lump sums are generally subject to withholding tax of 25% (plus solidarity surcharge).

-Since the Fund meets the tax criteria for an equity fund, the 30% partial exemption is taken into account when withholding taxes
+Since the Fund does not meet the tax criteria for either an equity fund or a balanced fund, no partial exemption is taken into account when withholding taxes.